 The classic 1930s actor and comedian WC Fields famously said that you should ‘never work with children or animals’.
-On the eve of World Animal Day, Marni asks the 'Bondi Vet', Dr Chris Brown, if there might have been any truth to the old joker’s words.
+We ask the famous 'Bondi Vet' Dr Chris Brown if there might have been any truth to the old joker’s words.

 I've always thought that as a vet you end up treating people as much as pets.
 Thankfully, there are numerous laws that ensure that's not in the physical sense, just the emotional one.
 But quite seriously, I think the difference between a great vet and an average one is how well you communicate with the owners of that animal.
 After all, for those people, you could be guiding them through what might be the toughest day of their life.
 And if you can make that awful day just a little more bearable then you've achieved your goal.
 There are also times where the people provide the greatest challenge too.
 Like the day I operated on a lovely couple's Labrador to find a G-string in his stomach.
 The only problem being that the wife didn't own any G-strings!